 Lt.
 Col. Michael B. Black, a C-145A instructor pilot and combat aviation adviser with the Air Force Reserve, has been charged with three specifications of violating Article 120 of the Uniform Code of Military Justice, which forbids sexual assault.

 Lt.
 Col. James Wilson, a spokesman for the 919th Special Operations Wing, said Black declined to comment.
 The general court-martial will be held at Eglin Air Force Base in Florida beginning May 6.

 “Any allegations of sexual assault are taken seriously by leaders at all level[s] in our unit,” according to a statement from the wing, provided by Wilson.
 “As with any case that is pending trial, the member is considered innocent until proven guilty.”

-According to the charge sheet in the case, provided by Eglin at Air Force Times’ request, Black allegedly raped the senior airman once on or around April 28 or 29, 2017, and again sometime between May 1 and May 3, 2017.
+According to the charge sheet in the case, provided by Eglin at Air Force Times’ request, Black allegedly had sex with the senior airman without her consent once on or around April 28 or 29, 2017, and again sometime between May 1 and May 3, 2017.
 Another specification alleges Black digitally penetrated the senior airman without her consent on or around April 28 or 29, 2017.